 Under Armour (UAA) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the sports apparel company had gained 3.81% in the past month.
-In that same time, the Consumer Discretionary sector lost 5.02%, while the S&P 500 gained 0.88%.
+Prior to today's trading, shares of the sports apparel company had gained 7.35% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 0.12% and the S&P 500's gain of 5.65% in that time.

-Wall Street will be looking for positivity from Under Armour as it approaches its next earnings report date.
-The company is expected to report EPS of $0.04, down 75% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.33 billion, up 5.84% from the prior-year quarter.
+Investors will be hoping for strength from Under Armour as it approaches its next earnings release.
+In that report, analysts expect Under Armour to post earnings of $0.04 per share.
+This would mark a year-over-year decline of 75%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.33 billion, up 5.84% from the year-ago period.

 UAA's full-year Zacks Consensus Estimates are calling for earnings of $0.74 per share and revenue of $5.96 billion.
 These results would represent year-over-year changes of -12.94% and +4.94%, respectively.

-Investors should also note any recent changes to analyst estimates for Under Armour.
+Investors might also notice recent changes to analyst estimates for Under Armour.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.91% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 4.96% lower.
 Under Armour is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Under Armour's current valuation metrics, including its Forward P/E ratio of 23.35.
-This represents a premium compared to its industry's average Forward P/E of 11.99.
+Looking at its valuation, Under Armour is holding a Forward P/E ratio of 23.06.
+Its industry sports an average Forward P/E of 11.53, so we one might conclude that Under Armour is trading at a premium comparatively.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 47, putting it in the top 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 51, which puts it in the top 21% of all 250+ industries.

 To follow UAA in the coming trading sessions, be sure to utilize Zacks.com.